serval-uni-lu/urs_scal/README.md

 The files already contain the part mentioning the wrapper (limiting the sampler to 64GB of RAM and 5 hours of computation), they can thus be used like the samplers without the wrapper.

+# Benchmarks

+The file `Benchmarks.tar.gz` contains the dimacs files on which we conducted our experiments.
+The archive also contains the MIS of the formulas that were computed with a timeout of 5 hours and the equivalent formula which got simplified by propagating the equivalence classes.